gunnarx/vehicle_service_catalog/syntax.md

 `my_namespace` and is not nested inside it.

-This is resolved by specifying an absolute path to the defined datatype, which is identical to a a nested namespace path apart from being prefixed with a period:
+This is resolved by specifying an absolute path to the defined datatype.
+An absolute path looks the same as a nested namespace path apart from being prefixed with a period:

     datatype: .external_namespace.nested_namespace.my_typedef